As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 3. Quartz is Used in all Watches, Radios, and Microprocessors

-Quartz also is made up of silicon and oxygen.
-Silicon is a semiconductor, which means that under certain circumstances, it can conduct electricity just like copper wire.
+In terms of its composition, quartz is made up of silicon and oxygen.
+Silicon is classified as a semiconductor, meaning it can conduct electricity like copper wire under specific conditions.

 4. Alexandrite is Considered one of the Rarest Minerals